-Amended Credit Facility The Company completed the amendment of its loan agreement in early 2011.
-The new agreement matures July 2013.
+Amended Credit Facility The company failed its covenants and received a waiver from its bank for the third quarter of 2010 and completed the amendment of its loan agreement in early 2011.
+The new agreement is valid until July 2013.